Sytten/nexus-shield/README.md

 ### Known issues / limitations

+- Currently the typing of the `shield` parameter on `objectType` doesn't work.
+Tracked by issue: https://github.com/Sytten/nexus-shield/issues/50

 - It is not possible to pass directly an `objectType` to the parameter `type` of a `ruleType`.
 Tracked by issue: https://github.com/graphql-nexus/schema/issues/451

 - The helpers are necessary to provide strong typing and avoid the propagation of `any`.
 See [this StackOverflow issue](https://stackoverflow.com/questions/62363077/combining-typescript-generics-with-any-without-losing-type/62435780#62435780) for more on the subject.